mcdearman/miniml/README.md

-# miniML
+# Idyll

-The official implementation of the miniML programming language
+The official implementation of the Idyll programming language

 ## Goals